On the Decision Boundaries of Neural Networks: A Tropical Geometry Perspective: Tropical Perspective to the Lottery Ticket Hypothesis

 \section{Tropical Perspective to the Lottery Ticket Hypothesis}

 The lottery ticket hypothesis was recently proposed by \cite{frankle2019lottery}, in which the authors surmise the existence of sparse trainable sub-networks of dense, randomly-initialized, feed-forward networks that when trained in isolation perform as well as the original network in a similar number of iterations.
 To find such sub-networks, \cite{frankle2019lottery} propose the following simple algorithm: perform standard network pruning, initialize the pruned network with the same initialization that was used in the original training setting, and train with the same number of epochs.
-They hypothesize that this results in a smaller network with a similar accuracy.
+The lottery ticket hypothesis was latter analyzed in several contexts~\cite{Wang2020Picking, morcos2019one, synflow}. \cite{frankle2019lottery} \emph{et.al.} hypothesize that this results in a smaller network with a similar accuracy.
 In other words, a sub-network can have decision boundaries similar to those of the original larger network.
 While we do not provide a theoretical reason why this pruning algorithm performs favorably, we utilize the geometric structure that arises from Theorem \ref{theo:dec_bound_prop} to reaffirm such behaviour.
 In particular, we show that the orientation of the dual subdivision $\delta(R(\mathbf{x}))$ (referred to as decision boundaries polytope), where the normals to its edges are parallel to $\mathcal{T}(R(\mathbf{x}))$ that is a superset to the decision boundaries, is preserved after pruning with the proposed initialization algorithm of \cite{frankle2019lottery}.
-Conversely, pruning with a different initialization at each iteration results in a significant variation in the orientation of the decision boundaries polytope and ultimately in reduced accuracy.
+Conversely, pruning with a different initialization at each iteration, with the same optimization routine, results in a significant variation in the orientation of the decision boundaries polytope and ultimately in reduced accuracy.
+That is to say, we empirically show that the orientation of the decision boundaries is preserved with the lottery ticket initialization, thereof, preserving the accuracy.
+This is different from observation of the lottery ticket that the accuracy is preserved; this is since several networks can enjoy a similar accuracy with different decision boundaries.